dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 .. math:: \text{SEDS } = \frac{2 \ln [\frac{(n_{11} + n_{01}) (n_{11} + n_{10})}{T^2}]}{\ln (\frac{n_{11}}{T})} - 1.

 SEDS can range from :math:`-\infty` to 1, with 0 representing no skill.
-A perfect forecast would have a value of SEDS = 1 (Ferro and Stephenson, 2011).
+A perfect forecast would have a value of SEDS = 1 (:ref:`Ferro and Stephenson, 2011 <Stephenson-2008>`).

 Symmetric Extremal Dependency Index (SEDI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~